thedunston/intelOwlParser/README.md

 Parses an intelOwl report and creates an HTML file that links to text generated files.

-ChatGPT helped with the generic method of traversing the JSON file.
+Pair-programmed with ChatGPT with the generic method of traversing the JSON file and CSS.

 Created with Python 3.10.12